Skip to main content

 We are leaders in understanding the functions of microbes that normally inhabit human skin.
 This vast collection of organisms has been termed the “Microbiome” and has been shown by our group to be essential for human health.
 A key aspect of our work is that we seek to specifically understand the chemical and molecular products, and the receptors involved, that permit the skin microbiome to promote health.
 This work has led to successful human clinical trials that is pioneering methods to treat inflammatory skin diseases without the use of immunosuppressive drugs.

-A related interest of our group is the function of tissue Glycosaminoglycans (GAGs).
+A related interest of our group is the function of cells in tissue stroma such as dermal fibroblasts.
+Our work has uncovered how fibroblasts are essential nodes for communication of signals for host defense, serving a critical role in the recruitment of inflammatory cells.
+This work is related to earlier study of Glycosaminoglycans (GAGs) that are produced in the dermis.
 These linear carbohydrate molecules act as immune signaling molecules and co-factors in wound repair.
 Important growth factors such as FGF-2 and FGF-7 require the GAG Dermatan sulfate in order of bind and activate their signaling receptor.
 Another GAG, Hyaluronic acid has been observed to be a signal of skin injury, alerting the immune system of danger by activation of pattern recognition receptor TLR-4.